ksvc/ks265codec/README.md

 -threads [thread_no],
 which specifies the number of threads used to encode the input video by a non-negative value thread_no.
 Default: thread_no = 0, when all available threads can be utilized.

+#DECODER

+AppEncoder_x64.exe -b test.265 -o test.yuv -threads 2

+Basic parameters:
+-v or -V [version]
+which specifies the encoder version and copyright.

+-b [bitstream],
+which specifies input bitstream file.

+Optional parameters:

+-o [output]
+which specifies output yuv file.

+-threads [threadnum]
+which specifies how many threads are used for decoding process.